Danielovich/RubinStatic/README.md

 The solution is based on several projects.
 Only the Rubin.Static.Console has multiple dependencies to inter-solution projects.
 Rubin.Static.Console relies on both Rubin.Static and Rubin.Markdown.

-#### The API of Rubin.Markdown is basically where we communicate with external "infrastructure" and parses formats:
+#### The API of Rubin.Markdown is basically where we communicate with the markdown git repository and parses that markdown:

 - downloading markdown files from a repo of your choice, which basically represent [blog posts](https://github.com/Danielovich/markdownposts).
 They utilize markdown comments as properties.
 - [parsing](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Markdown/Parsers/MarkdownPostParser.cs) those markdown files from a string to strongly typed model.
-- you **MUST** [adjust the constants](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Markdown/Constants.cs).
+- you **MUST** [change the constants](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Markdown/Constants.cs).
 Specifically the "MarkdownContentsUrl" should be added inside a appsettings.json file from where you use the API (see how the Rubin.Static.Console does it).
 The Github client for [downloading the markdown files](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Markdown/GithubClient/GitHubApiService.cs) will throw an exception if not set.

 You can use the API as a "stand-alone" API if you wish to utilize it from somewhere else than this solution.
 There is an [extenstion method you can use for this](https://github.com/Danielovich/RubinStatic/blob/main/src/Rubin.Markdown/Extensions/StartupExtensions.cs).

-#### The API of Rubin.Static gives you the possibility to generate static HTML files by utilizing the Razor syntax.
+#### The API of Rubin.Static gives you the possibility to generate HTML files by utilizing the Razor syntax.

 - The API has its own Models which makes it independent from models in other projects, e.g: Rubin.Markdown.
 - Views are cshtml files which can hold HTML, [Razor](https://www.w3schools.com/asp/razor_syntax.asp) and .NET code.
 Views can be located in Views and Views/Shared.